wp-plugins/front-end-only-users/readme.txt

 == Screenshots ==

-1. The admin area
-2. Sample registration page
+1. Sample registration page
-3. Sample edit profile page
+2. Example of the edit profile page
+3. Page showing user data
-4. Sample login page
+4. Example of a restricted page
+5. The admin area

 == Changelog ==